artsandmetaphysics/goodlifeodyssey/_notes/the-odyssey.md

 <p>one man facing a mob? <cite>(20.25–30)</cite></p>
 </blockquote>

-*All quotations are taken from Robert Fagle’s excellent 1996 translation of the* Odyssey. *Line numbers are approximate.*
+*All quotations are taken from Robert Fagles’ excellent 1996 translation of the* Odyssey. *Line numbers are approximate.*